Topzle Topzle

 October 1982 – present

-Cost to manufacture and distribute a penny, in cents · Manufacturing costs and proposed elimination › Manufacturing costs
+Cost to manufacture and distribute a penny, in cents · Manufacturing costs and debate over elimination › Manufacturing costs

 Cost (cents)